-- Sand could cause rubbing if they get in the shoes.
+- Sand could cause rubbing if it gets in the shoes.

 - These would not be well suited for the beach.

-Keens have long been the powerhouse of the water shoe industry, and they built their reputation for a reason.
+Keens have long been the powerhouse of the water shoe industry, and they have a solid reputation for a reason.